kompa3/socket.mq/README.md

 # socket.mq
+Status: DRAFT

 HTTP &amp; WebSocket based brokerless message queue
 * M2M and inter-process communication
 * Simple architecture
-* Simple API
+* Easy-to-use API
 * Language-independent
 * Two patterns supported: Request-Reply and Publish-Subscribe
 * Both client and server can publish and subcribe events
-* Built-in authentication mechanism
+* Built-in authentication and encryption mechanism
-* Encryption possible with SSL when needed
 * May be used for Frontend-Backend communication in HTML5 applications
 * Frontend can easily communicate with other backend applications at server side
-* JSON and binary data supported
+* No restrictions on data format
 * Interface versioning built-in
-* Nginx-friendly
-* Especially handy in such network environments where only http traffic is allowed
+* Proxying possible, eg. all applications proxied at a single http port

+## API Examples
+TBD

 ## Network Architecture Examples
 ### Brokerless Communication